-Commencing with our 2018 Annual Report on Form 10-K, the Company was required to report on the effectiveness of its internal control over financial reporting as of December 31, 2018.
-The Audit Committee received quarterly updates on the progress of the Company's assessment and reviewed with Company's management, the results of the assessment that the Company's internal control over financial reporting was effective as of December 31, 2018.
+The Company was required to report on the effectiveness of its internal control over financial reporting as of December 31, 2019.
+The Audit Committee received quarterly updates on the progress of the Company's assessment and reviewed with Company's management, the results of the assessment that the Company's internal control over financial reporting was effective as of December 31, 2019.

-Based on the reviews and discussions referred to above, the Audit Committee recommended to the Board that the audited consolidated financial statements of the Company be included in its Annual Report on Form 10-K for the year ended December 31, 2018.
+Based on the reviews and discussions referred to above, the Audit Committee recommended to the Board that the audited consolidated financial statements of the Company be included in its Annual Report on Form 10-K for the year ended December 31, 2019.